 I don’t necessarily agree with his opinions in all of the conflicts that Prof. Rancourt has had, I must say that I agree with him on this one.
 It is extremely important that the education systems not discourage struggling students by giving them poor grades.
 Encourage the students to find their own paths, question everything, be imaginative, and not be weighed down by years of psychological self-confidence issues because we have a societal judgement that we pass in the form of letter grades..

 I started writing the following on 12/14/2007… in an effort to express my distaste for our education system.
 I went to a private school, received great grades, learned many things.
 But I saw others who did not.
 I discovered how much of my delusioned “superiority” was biased based upon my years of perception deprivation and lack of exposure to those who could/did challenge/beat me.
 I discovered how several years of early life experience with “hands-on” training proved to have taught the most valuable lessons.
-Please enjoy, crtique, add to, duplicate, share, proselytize, etc as long as you give me a link/reference :) Continue reading →
+Please enjoy, crtique, add to, duplicate, share, proselytize, etc as long as you give me a link/reference 🙂 Continue reading Thoughts on the Current Education Problems→

 'When I let go of what I am, I become what I might be' ~ Lao Tzu